 Designed to acquaint the mathematics major with recent advances in mathematics, help synthesize the student's mathematical knowledge, and provide experience in the oral presentation of mathematical topics.
 Prerequisite: Mathematics major or minor with junior standing, and at least 6 hours of mathematics courses numbered 300 or higher with grades of "C" or better.
-Admission is also possible with instructor consent.
+Can not be taken after receiving credit for Math 490.
 1 hour